Adventure Landing

 Adventure Landing is a group of amusement parks located in Florida, New York, North Carolina and Texas.
-The first park was opened in Jacksonville Beach, Florida in 1995 by Adventure Entertainment Company.
-It was a success and nine other Adventure Landing parks were constructed.
+The first park was opened in Jacksonville Beach, Florida in 1995 & other Adventure Landing parks opened up in later years.

 Adventure Landing also manages and operates several other family entertainment centers throughout the United States.
-Adventure Landing runs 13 amusement parks nationwide.
+Adventure Landing currently runs 9 amusement parks nationwide.

 History

 Prior to Adventure Landing's founding; founder Hank Woodburn spent 24 years working with the Putt-Putt Golf Courses of America, specializing in updating the locations, to include new features that Putt-Putt introduced.

-In 1994, Woodburn updated the two Jacksonville, Fl, Putt-Putt locations to include go-karts, batting cages, and arcades.
-That same year, Woodburn acquired land at Beach Blvd in Jacksonville Beach to open up a new park known as Adventure Landing.
-The first Adventure Landing opened in 1995 by Woodburn's company Adventure Entertainment Company.
+In 1994, Woodburn updated the Jacksonville, Fl Putt-Putt (Blanding & Beach Blvd) locations to include go-karts, batting cages, and arcades.

+That same year, Woodburn, alongside Chip Linville, acquired 18 acres of land on Beach Blvd in Jacksonville Beach to open up a new arcade & water park independently from Putt-Putt known as Adventure Landing.
+The dry portion opened on May 26, 1995, followed by Shipwreck Island waterpark in mid-June by Woodburn's company Adventure Golf & Games (which later became Adventure Entertainment Company).

-The first Adventure Landing was constructed on 18 acres in Jacksonville Beach.
-Initial cost was $5 million, which included a waterpark.
+The initial cost of construction for the first location was $5 million.
 The central structure contained the video arcade, laser tag, snackbar, prize counter, restrooms and other attractions.
 It was surrounded by miniature golf, batting cages, go-kart track and the water park.

+In 1997, three Putt-Putt locations (Jacksonville Blanding, Raleigh, and Buffalo) owned by Adventure Entertainment were converted to Adventure Landing, followed by the Greece location the next year.

+In 1998, Adventure Entertainment was sold to a former New York investment banker Randy Levinson; at that time, the company had 5 branded Adventure Landing locations and several Putt-Putt franchised locations.
+Later that same year, Bob Steele of PepsiCo became CEO of the company, later resigning the next year.
+The 6th location & 2nd water park of Adventure Landing opened up in Daytona Beach (now Daytona Lagoon) on October 10, 1998.